+Progress: HACS has/is:
-- HACS conducted community outreach via text messages, phone calls, mailings, and community events to encourage PHA residents to sign up for the Resident Training Program.
-Outreach yielded 6 trainees hired in 2020. - HACS referred FSS participants to a total of 213 events which included financial workshops, homeownership workshops, hiring events, a poster contest, scholarship information, employment workshops, mental health services, career fairs, summer meal locations, food bank information, community events, youth programs, and COVID-19 related resources. - HACS graduated four (4) participants from the program during 2020, despite the job losses due to COVID-19.

-- 24 of the 36 FSS participants currently employed. - 3 residents have completed their educational goals in 2020. - HACS provided 250 children with school supply bags to support the distance learning efforts of 2020. - HACS provided free groceries to 350 residents in collaboration with the Sacramento Kings and Raley's grocery store. - HACS hosted 5 COVID-19 vaccination clinics at 2 of our housing communities. - HACS facilitated 3 virtual workshops in partnership with Golden One Credit Union. - HACS hosted 1 virtual cooking series consisting of 6 different classes in collaboration with the Center for Wellness and Nutrition. - HACS provided 8 residents with the ABC Mouse Program for their children. - HACS completed 2 Program Coordinating Committee Meetings this year in the areas of Health/Wellness and Financial Literacy/Homeownership. - HACS conducted outreach to over 2,700 residents utilizing the One-Call system and the Tenant Focus Newsletter. - HACS added 15 new partners to Program Coordinating Committee (PCC):
+- Conducted community outreach via text messages, phone calls, mailings, and community events to encourage PHA residents to sign up for the Resident Training Program.
+Outreach yielded 5 trainees hired in 2022. - Referred FSS participants to a total of 233 events which included financial workshops, homeownership workshops, hiring events, a poster contest, scholarship information, employment workshops, health and wellness services, career fairs, summer meal locations, food bank information, community events and youth programs. - Graduated four (4) participants from the program during 2022, despite the job losses due to COVID-19. - Twenty-seven (26) of the thirty-nine (38) FSS participants are currently employed. - Provided free groceries to One Hundred Fifty (150) residents in collaboration with Assemblymember McCarty. - Distributed toys to 129 Households and a total of 457 children in partnership with Councilmember Katie Valenzuela. - Provided holiday door decorations for 41 residents in collaboration with 39 Sacramento Kings volunteers. - Provided Holiday meals for 50 residents and 75 residents received groceries and gift bags in collaboration with Sacramento Kings, Raley's, and Delta Dental. - Hosted five (5) COVID-19 vaccination clinics at 2 of our housing communities. - Facilitated thirteen (13) virtual workshops in partnership with Chase Bank, F&M Bank, Sacramento Public Library and SMUD. - Completed two (2) Program Coordinating Committee Meetings this year in the areas of Financial Literacy, Employment and Youth Programs. - Conducted outreach to over 2,700 residents utilizing the One-Call system and the Tenant Focus Newsletter.

-International Rescue Committee

-California Low Cost Insurance CLCA

-New York Life

-Black Child Legacy Liberty Towers

-Dept. of Human Assistance

-Sierra Health Foundation

-Health Initiatives

-Futuro Health

-College of Continuing Ed-Sac State

-HCCTS

-Meadowview Neighborhood Association

-Golden One Credit Union

 Teen Success.